sarahmbrown-org/sarahmbrown-org.github.io/README.md

 -------------------------

+## plan for categories

+switch to csv of categories w/ script to generate *.md

 ## Usage

 Alright, you've got a clean copy and are ready to push some schmancy pages for the world to ogle at.